Last updated on December 12th, 2019 at 11:43 pm

 St. Augustine Distillery spirits are distributed only in Florida and Wheatley says, “We’re barely able to keep up with demand.”
 This year, the micro-distillery will produce about 500 barrels of booze, he said.

-The St. Augustine Distillery is one of two dozen licensed craft distilleries in Florida.
+The St. Augustine Distillery is one of a few dozen licensed craft distilleries in Florida.

 The St. Augustine Distillery, 112 Riberia St., St. Augustine, 904-825-4963.
 Tours are given daily.